Fun Facts About Pablo Picasso

 Picasso was baptized Pablo Diego José Francisco de Paula Juan Nepomuceno María de los Remedios Cipriano de la Santísima Trinidad Martyr Patricio Clito Ruíz y Picasso.
 He was named after various saints and relatives.
 The "Picasso" is actually from his mother, Maria Picasso y Lopez.
 His father is named Jose Ruiz Blasco.

-3. Picasso's First Word: Pencil
+2. Picasso's First Word: Pencil

 It's like Picasso was born an artist: his first word was "piz," short of lápiz the Spanish word for 'pencil.'
 His father Ruiz, an artist and art professor, gave him a formal education in art starting from the age of 7.
 By 13, Ruiz vowed to give up painting as he felt that Pablo had surpassed him.

-4. Pablo's First Drawing
+3. Pablo's First Artworks

 At the tender young age of 9, Picasso completed his first painting: Le picador, a man riding a horse in a bullfight.